slbailey/Retrovue/docs/contracts/SourceListTypesContract.md

 ## Behavior Contract Rules (B-#)

-- **B-1:** The command MUST return source types derived from discovered importer filenames following `{source_type}_importer.py` pattern.
+- **B-1:** The command MUST obtain importer identifiers from the registry and derive source types from importer filenames following `{source_type}_importer.py` pattern.
-- **B-2:** The command MUST validate source type uniqueness and interface compliance before reporting.
+- **B-2:** The command MUST validate source type uniqueness and interface compliance at CLI time before reporting.
 - **B-3:** When `--json` is supplied, output MUST include fields `"status"`, `"source_types"`, and `"total"` with appropriate data structures including interface compliance status.
 - **B-4:** On enumeration failure (registry error), the command MUST exit with code `1` and print a human-readable error message.
 - **B-5:** The `--dry-run` flag MUST show what would be listed without executing external validation.
 In --dry-run mode, the command MAY use an in-memory view of the registry state instead of re-scanning the filesystem.
 It MUST still produce deterministic output.